cjdbarlow/Part-One/end-tidal_co2.md

 ###Equipment Errors
+Errors can be classified into:
 * Specific to technique
     * The **collision broadening effect**
     Intermolecular forces vary depending on their proximity to other molecules in the gas mixture.
 A change in intermolecular forces may alter their bond-energy and the frequencies at which they absorb radiation.
-It can be overcome by correcting for the presence of other gases, or manually adjusting the obtained values.
+It can be overcome by:
+        * Correcting for the presence of other gases
+        * Manually adjusting the obtained values
     * Crossover with other gas mixtures
-    CO<sub>2</sub> and N<sub>2</sub>O have similar absorbance spectra, and may lead to error when a device is not designed to measure both wavelenghts.
+    CO<sub>2</sub> and N<sub>2</sub>O have similar absorbance spectra, and may lead to error when a device is not designed to measure both wavelengths.

 * Failure of equipment
 These can be overcome by use of **double-beam capnometer**.
 This uses a reference chamber which contains CO<sub>2</sub>-free air, and the same emitter-detector system.
-All absorption from this system must occur due to artifact (as no gas is present).
+All absorption from this system must occur due to artifact (as no CO<sub>2</sub> is present).
 The artifactual component is then subtracted from the value detected in the main chamber.
+This corrects for:
     * Variable amount of infrared radiation released
     * Variable sensitivity of the detector
     * Variable efficacy of the crystal window and lens system